ChrisTitusTech/website/content/posts/2022/reagentc-windows-recovery-partition.md

 If you can boot in to Windows, hold shift while pressing restart.
 This will reboot your PC into a menu.
 Select *Advanced Options*

-Another method to reach this screen is to simply have the boot fail 3 times.
-A simply reboot when it starts it boot process will work.
+Another method to reach this screen is to have the boot fail 3 times.
+A reboot during the load screen will count as a failure.

 F8 is an older method that doesn't work unless enabled, but was a great way to get to the menu.
 I'm adding this to my Windows Utility Tweaks section.